A concussion-protection guide for parents

 See the larger cohort behind this (and the disclosure that comes with it)

 Now the part that matters for the lower-jaw approach.
-When researchers tested a custom mandibular mouthguard head-to-head, the athletes wearing it didn't just take less force — they were protected from that acute slowdown.
-The mandibular device reduced head acceleration and blunted the electrophysiological and cognitive changes that normally follow head contact13.
+Researchers tested a custom mandibular mouthguard head-to-head and measured two things at once: it cut peak head acceleration, and it blunted the electrophysiological and cognitive changes that normally follow head contact13.
 Less force in, and a brain that holds its reaction time better afterward.

 That's the through-line of this whole page.
 You can't promise a parent their kid won't get a concussion.
 But you can point at a consistent direction in the evidence: stabilize the lower jaw, and acceleration drops while reaction time holds.